SolderedElectronics/Inkplate-Peripheral-Mode-STM32-Example/README.md

 This repository contains an example STM32CubeIDE project for driving any Inkplate board using peripheral mode.
 The project was made for the development board NUCLEO-F410RB which contains the STM32F410RBT6, but the principle is essentially the same on all STM microcontrollers.

+If you just wish to check the relevant code, have a look at `Core\Src\main.c` and search for `USER CODE BEGIN 2`.

 To get started, you will need:
 - Your Inkplate
 - A STM32 which you can program
 - A single wire to connect STM32 and Inkplate
+- USB cables for both the STM32 and Inkplate

 ### What is peripheral mode?